 Eliminate one agent from the sale

 Another option is to eliminate one agent’s fee altogether.
 You may be able to do this through dual agency.
-This is when a buyer works with your agent instead of hiring their own, so you may be able to avoid paying a buyer’s agent commission.
+This is when a buyer works with your agent instead of hiring their own.
+Because the same real estate agent represents both parties, you pay a commission to only one agent rather than two.

 Alternatively, you could list your house “for sale by owner” to avoid paying a listing fee, but you’d still be on the hook for a standard buyer’s agent commission.

-Although either strategy could potentially save you money on commission fees, both are extremely risky for most home sellers.
+Although either strategy could potentially save you money on realtor fees, both are extremely risky for most home sellers.
 Dual agency creates a conflict of interest for your agent — they have to represent you and the buyer equally, so they can’t advocate for your best interests during negotiations.
-And research shows that sellers typically end up with much lower sale prices when they sell without an agent.
+And research shows that sellers typically end up with a much lower sale price when they sell without an agent.

 » MORE: Better strategies to save on realtor commission

-Why do sellers usually pay a 3% buyer’s agent commission?
+Why do sellers usually pay a 3% buyer’s agent fee?

 3% commission calculator